rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 The Tiger seemed relieved about his decision of evaluating Amir **alone**.

-***Thy shall remain silence unless I grant permission to thee*** - snarked the Wolf - ***...
+***Thy shall remain silent unless I grant permission to thee*** - snarked the Wolf - ***...
 Please.***

 The tone sent a clear message to Hannah.
 She wanted to argue, but her judgement advised her not to, and joined the boys around the pillar bathed by the thin stream of light sipping though the cracks.

 ***What doth thee seeth?*** - added the spectre in his ample wisdom; wisdom that failed to forecast easily distracted children wouldn't be able to understand the context of his words - ***Bid me what doth thee seeth in this location.***

 Amir wanted to state the obvious, the first one being the Wolf's way of talking was becoming increasingly difficult to understand.
 The second point he wanted to mention was his observation of a large vertical rock with four glowing glyphs and the riddle on its side describing some of the trials ahead.
-He found the analytical gaze of Hannah, studying the monolith in detail and judged it was better to way for her point of view.
+He found the analytical gaze of Hannah, studying the monolith in detail and judged it was better to wait for her point of view.

 Each symbol on the stone shone with the colour of the blessing given to them, or so observed Hannah - *"It is the progress of our journey"* - she beamed after a few seconds, convinced her answer was the most appropriate for the occasion.